gongahkia/yuho/admin/CONTRIBUTING.md

 3. If not already reported, please be as detailed as possible in describing the issue.
 4. Follow [this template](./BUG_REPORT.md) in the issue's description when opening a new issue.

-#### NOTE
+> [!NOTE]

-* If you find a closed issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the new issue description.
+> If you find a closed issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the new issue description.

 ### Suggesting Enhancements